entropy-z/entropy-z.github.io/_posts/2024-11-07-advanced-module-stomping-heap-stack-enc.md

     RopLoadLb.R8  = DONT_RESOLVE_DLL_REFERENCES;
 ```

-These are the first two fragments of the chain, but we still have the issue with `LoadLibraryEx`, which is a bit worse in this implementation.
+These are the first two fragments of the chain, but we still have the issue with [LoadLibraryExA](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibraryexa), which is a bit worse in this implementation.
 Now it's time to fix this and explain more about its problems.

 When a module is loaded with the `xxx` flag within the `LDR_DATA_TABLE_ENTRY` located inside the LDR, some of its values are abnormal, as can be seen below: